kurtkanaskie/pingstatus-v1-x/README.md

 There are three branches, dev, test and prod which align to SDLC phases.

 ### dev branch
-The dev branch is the "main" branch and is used for deployment using Maven to the "test" Programmable Proxy environment in Apigee.
+The "dev" branch is the main branch and is used for deployment using Maven to the "dev" Programmable Proxy environment in Apigee.

 ### test branch
 The "test" branch is the next "higher" level branch and is used for deployment using Maven to the "test" Programmable Proxy environment in Apigee.